Anisotremus virginicus: Habitat and biology

-Anisotremus virginicus inhabits reefs and areas of rock substrate in shallow inshore waters at depths of 2–20 m.
+Anisotremus virginicus inhabits reefs and areas of rock substrate in shallow inshore waters at depths of 2.0–20 m.
 The juveniles are found in beds of sea grass.

-It is a nocturnal species which frequently moves around in large schools, occasionally swimming with white grunts.
-This species can produce a grunting sound, as can all the grunts, by grinding their teeth together.
-It feeds mainly on benthic invertebrates such as molluscs, crustaceans, echinoderms, polychaetes and annelids.
+It is a nocturnal species, which frequently moves around in large schools, occasionally swimming with white grunts.
+This species can produce a grunting sound, as can all the grunts, by grinding its teeth together.
+It feeds mainly on benthic invertebrates such as molluscs, crustaceans, echinoderms, polychaetes, and annelids.
 The juveniles act as cleaner fish, picking parasites from the skin and scales of other species of fish.